dechowjack/Blender/README.md

   /apps/julia/1.1.1/bin/julia Blender_Algorithm_v5.0.jl . >log.txt

+Data for this algorithm available at https://zenodo.org/records/17093963

-Further documentation may be added at a future date # -JLD 08/26/25
+Further documentation may be added at a future date # -JLD 09/10/25